DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

 registry

 ## Execution
-Supposing that you want to run the container on the host's network interfaces and with a DHCP configuration mounted from the host, execute:
+Supposing that you want to run the container on the host's network interfaces, execute:

-`docker run --net host -v <dhcpd_conf_filepath>:/etc/dhcp/dhcpd.conf:ro -d <image_name>` where
+`docker run --net host -v <dhcpd_conf>:/etc/dhcp/dhcpd.conf:ro -v <volume_name>:/var/lib/dhcp -d <image_name>`

+where
 - `image_name` is the name choosen during the build step (to list available images run `docker images`)
 - the role of the `--net` and `-v` flags is explained in the [DHCP server section](#dhcp-server)